Stamp Duty Changes in 2025: What Property Investors and Businesses Need to Know

 This affects not only cashflow at the point of purchase, but long-term return on investment, especially where refinance or resale is planned.

 At Roberts Renovations, many of our clients work with us to renovate or convert properties for resale or rental.
 Factoring in increased SDLT is now a vital part of your upfront due diligence.
-Learn more about our property investment support.
+Learn more about our property sourcing support.

 Stamp Duty Surcharge: The 5% Rule for Additional Properties